doom-neovim/doom-nvim/README.md

   (powered by `packer.nvim`).
 - Opt-in LSP integration for many languages by using the new built-in LSP included on Neovim Nightly.
-- Support for _almost_ all programming languages with a very short startup time because it automatically detects which one to load based on the filetype!
 - An Emacs which-key like plugin to manage your `keybindings`, centered around leader prefix key (<kbd>SPC</kbd>).
 - Per-file indentation style detection and [editorconfig] integration.
 Let